theHrishikesh/atcoder-brown/README.md

 19) Universal Problem solving heurestic:
 Try to express the local constraints in terms of the invariants and try to connect it with the global constraints.

+20) Linear Congrunece Theorem (vimp with geometrical meaning)

+21) Wavelet Trees (only in 1 question, that too mentioned as an alternate approach)

 Important Resources I came across while doing Brown Problem:
 1) For knowing imp math concepts for CP: https://manabitimes.jp/math